-Before we add the dry ingredients, we’re also going to add two additional liquid ingredients: milk (with baking soda dissolved) and vanilla extract.
+Now add the milk (with baking soda dissolved) and vanilla extract.

 To dissolve the baking soda in the milk, I take the baking soda and stir it into the milk until there are no dry pockets of baking soda on the bottom of the dish.
 This starts a chemical leavening process to help the cookies rise just a bit during baking.

 At this point the dry ingredients are flour and salt.
 I do not sift my flour because I am simply too lazy, but all the power to you if you’d like to sift your flour.

 However, I highly suggest using a kitchen scale to measure out your flour because it’s so easy to add too much flour to your dough, which makes for dry and brittle cookies.
 I never bake without my kitchen scale.

 Slowly add the flour to the dough, ½ – 1 cup at a time, again, scraping down the bowl to get any residue off the bottom.